JimGile/make-data-count-classifier/inference_concurrency_plan.md

     def _assign_citation_to_section(self, citation: DatasetCitation):
         """
-        Iterates through stored DatasetCitations and assigns them to their respective sections based on sentence indices.
+        Assigns a single DatasetCitation to its respective section based on sentence indices.
         """
         # Use the start_sentence_idx of the citation to find its containing section
         containing_section = self.find_section_for_sentence_index(citation.end_sentence_idx)